Career Services Employer Policies

 - Complies with all federal and state Equal Employment Opportunity standards

 Temporary agencies are organizations that contract to provide individuals qualified to perform specific tasks or complete specific projects for a client organization.
 Individuals perform work at the client organization, but are employed and paid by the temp. agency.
-Counseling Services will post temporary positions but will not post ‘permanent placement’ positions on our job boards.
+Career Services will post temporary positions but will not post ‘permanent placement’ positions on our job boards.
 Should the temp agency actually recruit individuals to be employees of another organization, then the 'third-party' policies shall apply.

 Network Marketing Companies